 - Use your writing in any business venture such as coaches who create courses, blogs, presentations, program descriptions.
 (That’s where I use writing, like right now!)

-13 Other Ways to Work with Words
+13 Alternative Ways to Work with Words

 Some writers enjoy jobs related to writing.
 See if these might be a fit: